bids-apps/BrainSuite/README.md

 * Fitting of orientation distribution functions to the DWI data (using FRT, FRACT, GQI, 3D-SHORE, or ERFO as appropriate)
 * Computation of diffusion indices (FA, MD, AxD, RD, GFA)

-The BrainSuite Functional Pipeline ([BFP](https://github.com/ajoshiusc/bfp)) processes rResting and task fMRI data.
+The BrainSuite Functional Pipeline ([BFP](http://brainsuite.org/bfp/)) processes resting-state and task-based fMRI data.
-*** We need a brainsuite.org link for BFP ***

-* BFP processes 4D fMRI datasets using a combination of tools from AFNI, FSL, BrainSuite and additional in-house tools developed for BrainSuite.
+* BFP processes 4D fMRI datasets using a combination of tools from AFNI, FSL, BrainSuite and additional in-house tools developed for BrainSuite
-* add more about BFP
+* Performs motion correction and outlier detection
+* Registers the fMRI data to the corresponding T1w anatomical data
+* Generates a representation of the fMRI data in grayordinate space in preparation for group-level analysis

 ### Group-level Statistical Analysis
 * Group-level statistical analysis of structural data is performed using the BrainSuite Statistics Toolbox in R ([bssr](http://brainsuite.org/bssr/)).
 Bssr supports the following analyses: